-Staff and pupils must be aware that all emails sent or received on school systems may be kept in archive even if deleted.
+Staff and pupils must be aware that all emails sent or received on school systems may be kept in archive, whether deleted.
 Important information that is necessary to be kept should be held on the relevant personnel or pupil file, not kept in personal folders, archives or inboxes.
-However, the work of pupils is cloud based through Google Classroom and Google Drive; this is monitored by Compatibility through Google Workspace and Google Admin.